-Column 2.
+Column 3.
 Enter the name and federal identification number of each member of the unitary business.
-Indicate if the corporation is a REIT or 936 corporation.

-Column 3.
-Enter the separate federal taxable income under U. S. Treasury Regulation § 1.1502 of each member listed in column 2 that was part of a federal consolidated return (member's share of Form 1120, line 28).
+Column 4.
+Enter the separate federal taxable income under U.S. Treasury Regulation § 1.1502 of each member listed in column 3 that was part of a federal consolidated return (member's share of Form 1120, line 28).
 This information can be obtained from the supporting statement filed with federal Form 1120 for consolidated returns.
 Attach a copy of the supporting statement from the consolidated return.